 As shown in Figure 3, the core of a quantum algorithm is a unitary transformation - which represents the proper logic of the algorithm.
-Its input register |r\rangle is prepared in a separate step (which turns out to be surprisingly complex (Plesch et al., 2011; Schuld et al, 2019; Schende et al., 2005).
-Once the unitary transformation produced its output |s\rangle, a separate measurement step determines its result.
+Its input register $|r\rangle$ is prepared in a separate step (which turns out to be surprisingly complex [60, 73, 76]).
+Once the unitary transformation produced its output $|s\rangle$ , a separate measurement step determines its result.

-Figure 3: Basis structure of a quantum algorithm.
+Fig. 3.
+Basis structure of a quantum algorithm (see [44] Fig. 3)